clemsonciti/workshop-palmetto/_episodes/02-accessing-palmetto.md

 - "Mac users can use the `Terminal` application"
 ---

-To be able to run commands on the Palmetto from your own machine, you will first need to be able to log in to the Palmetto.
-This is known as a *remote login*.
+Pametto is accessed using the SSH (["Secure shell"](https://en.wikipedia.org/wiki/Ssh_(Secure_Shell))) protocol.
+Palmetto runs the *SSH server*; on your local machine, you will need to run *SSH client* which connects to a server using a command-line *terminal*.
+The commands that are entered on the terminal are processed by the server on Palmetto.

-For Mac OS X, you can open the Terminal Application (whih is usually losated in `Applications` &rarr; `Utilities`) and run the following:
+To start the SSH client on a Mac, you can open the Terminal Application (whih is usually losated in `Applications` &rarr; `Utilities`) and run the following:

 ~~~
-$ ssh login.palmetto.clemson.edu
+ssh login.palmetto.clemson.edu
 ~~~
 {: .bash}

-Pametto is accessed using the SSH (["Secure shell"](https://en.wikipedia.org/wiki/Ssh_(Secure_Shell))) protocol.
-Palmetto runs the *SSH server*; on your local machine, you will need to run *SSH client* which connects to a server using a command-line *terminal*.
-The commands that are entered on the terminal are processed by the server on Palmetto.

 For Windows, first you need to download and install [MobaXterm Home Edition](https://mobaxterm.mobatek.net/download.html).